 \subsection{Encryption of event data}

 In the previous sections, we discussed about how blockchain ensures required security and privacy at its core.
 Though data on blockchain is immutable, the privacy is not guaranteed, because of the very nature of how blockchain works.
-A consortium network with enterprise participants, there is a high possibility of participants not comfortable with letting peer participants knowing about the model weight gradients.
+A consortium network with enterprise participants, there is a high possibility of participants not comfortable with revealing their model weight gradients to peer participants.
 If local model weights (\textit{and gradients}) are revealed, this posses risk of revealing statistical properties of the data from individual participant, if not the actual data.

 In order to privately send model weights from participant to federated server on blockchain, in a consortium network, asymmetric encryption using \textbf{RSA} cryptography is proposed in the paper.
-Every time a new federated learning round is published as blockchain event, through smart contract, federated aggregation server generates a new set of RSA key pair.
-The private key of the pair stays with the server, as this will be used by the server in later stages to decrypt the encrypted event message cipher to plain-text.
+Each new federated learning round is published as blockchain event, federated aggregation server generates a new set of RSA key pair.
+The private key of the pair stays with the server, as this will be used by the server in later stages to decrypt the encrypted event message cipher.
 The public key is sent across the network to all the participants.
-Participant will generate an AES key for encrypting machine learning model, and then use the public key received from federated server to encrypt the AES key\cite{khanezaei2014framework}.
+Participant will generate an AES key for encrypting local train model, and then use the public key received from federated server to encrypt the AES key\cite{khanezaei2014framework}.
 With RSA keys revolving for every new federated learning round, this decreases the chances of compromising model information over the blockchain, for any given participant on the network.
-One thing to note here is - the event data containing participant's local model weights need to be encrypted only.
-Other event data like global model, which is sent from server to clients, initiation of federated round broadcast would be sent as plain text, as they are not sensitive data among the peers in blockchain network.
+One thing to note here is - only the the event data containing participant's local model weights needs to be encrypted.
+Other event data like global model, which is sent from server to clients, initiation of federated round broadcast does not require encryption, as it does not contain sensitive data among the peers in blockchain network.

-\subsection{Smart contract for communication and contribution towards federated learning}
+\subsection{Smart Contract for communication and contribution towards Federated Learning}